haseeebz/Halogen/docs/dev/goals.md

 + Maybe add the option for indicating whether a task should be threaded, multiprocessed or maybe just ran in the main loop.
 + Add tags for the assitant so it knows whether the function is dangerous or not?
 + If the assistant multitasks and sends mutliple tasks at once, then their result should be compiled before prompting again.
++ Shell commands that can be exceuted only after the user confirms.
++ Request Events to do what i just described in the previous point.

 ### Prompts